 Although many water treatment plants have switched to ultraviolet or other disinfection methods, some plants still depend on chlorine to disinfect water.
 In addition to being a severe respiratory irritant, chlorine has the potential for violent or explosive reactions when combined with certain substances, like ammonia.
 That's why it's necessary to actively sample and monitor gas concentration levels in water treatment plants in towns across the country.

 In all of these instances, failure to properly detect the gas or control product quality can be a catastrophe.
 What’s worse, in some cases, poor porous component design or incorrect material choice may actually lead to absorption of the analyte itself!
 Every day, Van Borselen engineers work to overcome these challenges in designing leak detection components.

-Show me the
+Show me the money data!

 It’s the age of Amazon.com; fast delivery is expected.
 And, the same holds true of most modern-day detection applications in which engineers and scientists analyze samples directly onsite and process results instantaneously, whenever possible.
 To do so, they need scaled-down, hand-held sampling instruments that can accomplish the task.

 Take environmental water testing, as an example.
 Since water weighs roughly eight pounds per gallon, these environmental tests are carried out most efficiently in the field because transporting large volumes of water from the test site to the lab is costly and cumbersome.
 What’s more, when transporting samples, analysts must ensure they are not compromised as a result of temperature or chemical changes.
 Field testing effectively eliminates these issues.

 Or, for perhaps a more familiar portable example, take airport security personnel who can detect microscopic traces of explosives or narcotics by swiping a wand across passenger baggage.
 Agents then quickly see results by separating sample molecules using a gas chromatograph.